airyhq/airy/docs/docs/getting-started/installation/minikube.md

 airy create --provider=minikube
 ```

-This will print URLs for accessing the UIs and APIs (TODO screenshot)
+This will print URLs for accessing the UIs and APIs as seen in this recording:

+<div id="asciicast-A9sTPeYDKJ2ky2hauwumzFEwQ" ></div>

+import Script from "@site/src/components/Script";

+<Script data-rows="12" id="asciicast-A9sTPeYDKJ2ky2hauwumzFEwQ" src="https://asciinema.org/a/A9sTPeYDKJ2ky2hauwumzFEwQ.js"></Script>

 If you want to customize your `Airy Core` instance please see our [Configuration Section](configuration.md).